IgniteUI/igniteui-docfx/en/components/financialchart_chart_panes.md

  </igx-financial-chart>
 ```

-Note that you should set the `zoomSliderType` option to the same value as the `chartType` option is set to.
+Note that you should set the `ZoomSliderType` option to the same value as the [`ChartType`](/angular-apis/typescript/latest/enums/charttype.html) option is set to.
 This way, the zoom slider will show correct preview of the price pane.
 The following code demonstrates how to do this:

 ```html
  <igx-financial-chart